Following the Human Thread in Social Navigation: Related Work

 \section{Related Work}

-\paragraph{Embodied Navigation.} Recently, there has been a surge in exploring indoor navigation within an embodied framework~\cite{deitke2022retrospectives}.
-This upswing has been facilitated primarily by the availability of large-scale datasets comprising 3D indoor environments~\cite{chang2017matterport, shen2021igibson, ramakrishnan2021habitat} and simulators designed for simulating navigation within these dynamic 3D spaces~\cite{savva2019habitat, shen2021igibson, kolve2017ai2}.
-Nevertheless, these simulators are not equipped to handle human entities within the environments, restricting the investigation to navigation tasks in scenarios where the agent functions independently or, at most, alongside humans simulated via static meshes that simulate movement~\cite{xia2020interactive, yokoyama2021learning}.
+\paragraph{Embodied Navigation.} Recently, there has been a surge in exploring indoor navigation within an embodied framework~\citep{deitke2022retrospectives}.
+This upswing has been facilitated primarily by the availability of large-scale datasets comprising 3D indoor environments~\citep{chang2017matterport, shen2021igibson, ramakrishnan2021habitat} and simulators designed for simulating navigation within these dynamic 3D spaces~\citep{savva2019habitat, shen2021igibson, kolve2017ai2}.
+Nevertheless, these simulators are not equipped to handle human entities within the environments, restricting the investigation to navigation tasks in scenarios where the agent functions independently or, at most, alongside humans simulated via static meshes that simulate movement~\citep{xia2020interactive, yokoyama2021learning}.
 These simulated humans are treated as dynamic obstacles and lack compliance with any social construct.
-This constraint has been effectively addressed with Habitat 3.0~\cite{puig2023habitat}, the simulator used for this research.
+This constraint has been effectively addressed with Habitat 3.0~\citep{puig2023habitat}, the simulator used for this research.
 Habitat 3.0 introduces the capability to simulate the behaviours of humans engaging in tasks within dynamic environments, thus overcoming the limitations mentioned above.
-Furthermore, there is no longer a need to directly train social models in the real world, where there is a tangible risk of causing harm to actual humans.
-Thus, Habitat 3.0 establishes itself as a viable proxy for real-world adaptation of social models trained in simulation.